 Encouragement for all parishioners to join the ‘Buriton Climate Change Challenge’ by pledging to do just one thing (or one thing more) in 2022 was circulated to every household with the Winter 2021 Parish Magazine and details are available here.

 Recognising that it can be daunting to try to find your way around some of the new technologies and changes required to reduce your home’s carbon footprint, Buriton’s Climate Care Group has identified some examples of things that some families have already done: some Climate Care Pathfinders.
-These ‘Case Study’ examples are attached in the pdf document at the foot of this web-page.
+These ‘Case Study’ examples are attached with other useful pdf documents at the foot of this web-page.

 And the Parish Council has adopted a ‘Climate & Nature Charter’ (here) to ensure that its own activities consider climate change and to encourage others to act appropriately.